-Sub principles Demonstrated by Determining Arrangements are in place to ensure all options are considered before decisions are taken and service changes implemented.
+Sub principles Demonstrated by Determining interventions Arrangements are in place to ensure all options are considered before decisions are taken and service changes implemented.
 External / independent expertise is often used if the decision is of a complex technical nature.
-An example of this being the use of external experts when making a decision on establishing a housing company.
-Interventions Consideration of alternative courses of action for all decision making.
-The Corporate Governance Group has been established to consider legal/constitutional issues associated with decision making.
+An example of this being the use of external experts for the Council's Union Yard Regeneration Project.
+The Overview & Scrutiny Committee considers the effective delivery of Council priorities and recommends interventions and remedies as appropriate.
+Consideration of alternative courses of action for all decision making is undertaken.
+The Corporate Governance Group consider legal/constitutional issues associated with decision making.
 Planning interventions At service level, priorities and objectives are encouraged to be SMART and these are underpinned by plans and, for major projects, there is significant emphasis on effective project management.
 The Council is investing in additional project management resources to ensure this.
-Arrangements are in place to monitor operational and financial plans, priorities, KPI's, quality and targets and to report on progress, e.g. quarterly monitoring, budget monitoring.
+The Corporate Manager -Legal Services and the Principal Solicitors are engaged in wider discussions with client teams on options for resourcing larger legal projects and higher profile actions to ensure these are resourced as efficiently as possible e.g., making use of the EM Lawshare framework discounted rates; considering alternatives to prosecution; considering the terms of a Public Space Protection Order; resourcing and managing external legal support for the regeneration projects.
+Optimising achievement of intended outcomes Arrangements are in place to monitor operational and financial plans, priorities, KPI's, quality and targets and to report on progress, e.g. quarterly monitoring, budget monitoring.
 The Council has several key partnerships with other local authorities and stakeholders in order to optimise the achievement of the Council's corporate plan.
-Optimising achievement of intended outcomes The Council has in place more significant arrangements for project development, both internally and through the Member decision making structure.
-This has been achieved through the revised Member structure to include the following: Licensing, Audit and General Purposes Committee, with specific roles to ensure effective governance The Policy Investment Advisory Group (PIAG), provides early consideration of projects prior to submission to the Cabinet.
-For example, Establishment of the Housing Company, re- letting of the leisure contract and the Council's 2020 transformation programme.
-This group is supported by Lambert Smith Hampton Investment Management (LSHIM) who provide detailed assessments of acquisition, disposal, and asset performance.
-The Overview and Scrutiny Committee is undertaking both pre- and post-decision scrutiny on a range of issues and projects.
+The Council has in place more significant arrangements for project development, both internally and through the Member decision making structure.
+This has been achieved through the revised Member structure to include the following: Corporate Governance, Audit and Standards (CGAS) Committee, with specific roles to ensure effective governance